catppuccin/catppuccin/README.md

 </p>

 <p align="center">
 	Catppuccin is a community-driven pastel theme that aims to be the middle ground between low and high contrast themes.
-It consists of a warm palette with 18 eye-candy colors that are not only perfect for coding under various light conditions, but also for developing graphical user interfaces, making it extensible for numerous use-cases.
+It consists of a soothing warm palette with 22 eye-candy colors perfect for coding, designing, and much more!
 In addition, this repository tracks the development of the actual color palette, organization-wide assets, resources and code samples for maintainers/developers.
 </p>

 ## Ports and more!